Javan tiger: Last efforts

 In 1960, the tiger population in Ujung Kulon National Park was estimated to comprise 10–12 individuals.
 Until the mid-1960s, tigers survived in three protected areas that had been established during the 1920s to 1930s: Leuweng Sancang Nature Reserve, Ujung Kulon, and Baluran National Parks.
 Following the period of civil unrest, no tigers were sighted there.
 In 1971, an older female was shot in a plantation near Mount Betiri in Java's southeast.
 The area was upgraded to a wildlife reserve in 1972, a small guard force was established, and four habitat management projects were initiated.
 The reserve was severely disrupted by two large plantations in the major river valleys, occupying the most suitable habitat for the tiger and its prey.
 In 1976, tracks were found in the eastern part of the reserve, indicating the presence of three to five tigers.
 Only a few bantengs survived close to the plantations, but tracks of Javan rusa were not sighted.

 After 1979, no more sightings of tigers in Meru Betiri National Park were confirmed.
 In 1980, it was recommended to extend the wildlife reserve and eliminate the disruptive influence of humans on the fragile ecosystem.
 The Indonesian Nature Conservation Authority implemented these recommendations in 1982 by gazetting the reserve as a national park.
 These measures were too late to save the few remaining tigers in the region.
 In 1987, a group of 30 students of Bogor Agricultural University (Institut Pertanian Bogor) conducted an expedition to Meru Betiri.
 They searched the area in groups of five and found tiger scat and tracks.

 In the west of Java lies the Halimun Reserve, today integrated into the Mount Halimun Salak National Park.
 A tiger was killed there in 1984, and pugmarks found in 1989 were the size of a tiger's.
 However, an expedition of six biologists conducted in 1990 did not yield any definite, direct evidence for the presence of a tiger.
-A subsequent survey was planned in Meru Betiri National Park in autumn 1992 with the support of WWF Indonesia, deploying camera traps for the first time.
+A subsequent survey was planned in Meru Betiri National Park in the autumn 1992 with the support of WWF Indonesia, deploying camera traps for the first time.
 From March 1993 to March 1994, cameras were deployed at 19 locations but did not yield a picture of a tiger.
 During this period, no tracks indicating the presence of tigers were discovered.
 After the final report of this survey had been published, the Javan tiger was declared extinct.

 Rumors and indications of the possible presence of tigers in Meru Betiri National Park prompted the park's Chief Warden Indra Arinal to initiate another search.
 With support of the Sumatran Tiger Project, 12 park staff members were trained in autumn 1999 to set up camera traps and map their observations.
 The Canadian The Tiger Foundation provided infrared cameras.
 Despite a year of work, they did not photograph a tiger, but few prey and many poachers.